-Miki Basin Industrial Park.
-Assuming 5% of Lāna'i households have in-home businesses Because some of the businesses that occupy the proposed development are anticipated to be businesses that relocate from elsewhere on Lāna'i, information is provided for both onsite that may relocate and each of those businesses require approximately 1,000 square feet, it is estimated that about 62,300 square feet of light industrial space will be for existing As a result, the project would generate net new light industrial space in the businesses operating out of homes and garages and will relocate and expand to the proposed economic activities and net new economic activities.
-It is assumed that there are some amount of 237,700 square feet.
+Because some of the businesses that occupy the proposed development are anticipated to be businesses that relocate from elsewhere on Lāna'i, information is provided for both onsite economic activities and net new economic activities.
+It is assumed that there are some businesses operating out of homes and garages and will relocate and expand to the proposed Miki Basin Industrial Park.
+Assuming 5% of Lāna'i households have in-home businesses that may relocate and each of those businesses require approximately 1,000 square feet, it is estimated that about 62,300 square feet of light industrial space will be for existing businesses.
+As a result, the project would generate net new light industrial space in the amount of 237,700 square feet.
 It is assumed that all of the heavy industrial space, warehouses, and baseyards will be for new businesses.